 - Varicella Vaccine (Chicken Pox) - $60 per injection.

-- From September 2016, the ACIR will expand further to become the Australian Immunisation Register (AIR) to capture all vaccines administered throughout a person’s life (birth to death).
+- The Australian Immunisation Register (AIR) now captures all vaccines administered throughout a person’s life (birth to death).
 This will include all vaccines funded under the National Immunisation Program, as well as private vaccines given through general practice.

 - For more information about the Immunisation Register phone 1800 653 809 or visit Australian Childhood Immunisation Register